 Although some perceive the city to be a grand but stale open-air museum, its rich milieu of cuisine, history and culture came to life for me over four days: through the eyes of Viennese friends, amongst newspapers on the marble-topped tables of its coffee houses, in the presence of modernist-era artworks from Klimt and Schiele, at the typical ‘Heuriger’ restaurant in its hilltop suburbs (serving wine from the vines next door), and in a chance encounter with an Australian opera singer.
 To take a break from it all, I even t0ok an hour’s train ride to the much more modestly-proportioned city of Bratislava in Slovakia.

-Train travel in Central Europe today is particularly fascinating when you consider that the downfall of the rail-loving Austro-Hungarian Empire happened around a century ago, following its defeat in World War One.
+Train travel in Central Europe is particularly fascinating when you consider that the downfall of the rail-loving Austro-Hungarian Empire happened about a century ago, following its defeat in World War One.

-The empire left myriad and long-lasting marks on the many countries previously in its domain, one of the more positive of these being its comprehensive and, in those days, remarkable railway network spanning from Switzerland to Romania.
-Although Austria-Hungary’s Imperial-Royal Rail Ministry was dissolved in 1918, and the assets divided amongst successor states, it still laid the foundations for many today’s lines in Central Europe — including the one which carried me towards Lake Bled in Slovenia.
+The empire left myriad and long-lasting marks on many countries, one of the more positive of these being its comprehensive and remarkable railway network spanning from Switzerland to Romania.
+Although Austria-Hungary’s Imperial-Royal Rail Ministry was dissolved in 1918, with assets divvied up amongst successor states, it laid the foundations for many rail routes — including the one carrying me to Lake Bled in Slovenia.